 Aims and setting

 The aim of this clinical example was to assess the performance of each of the methods outlined in Section 2 in a real clinical setting.
 We considered the prediction of the 10-year risk of cardiovascular disease (CVD) and type 2 diabetes (T2D) developing together.
-The impact of multimorbidity on healthcare systems and patient outcomes has been well documented,27–34 as well as an increased economic burden specifically for those with CVD and T2D,83,84 as well as increased levels or mortality.85,86 Knowing the joint risk of these two conditions for specific groups of individuals in the population would enable health care providers to optimise resource allocation.
+The impact of multimorbidity on healthcare systems and patient outcomes has been well documented,27–34 as well as an increased economic burden specifically for those with CVD and T2D,83,84 as well as increased levels or mortality.85,86 Knowing the risk of developing both of these conditions for specific groups of individuals in the population would enable health care providers to optimise resource allocation.

 Methods